Annual Student Flu Vaccine Clinic

 Landmark Students Flu Vaccine Clinic will be held in the Dining Hall on the following dates:

-- Can be paid by cash, check or student campus account
+- Can be paid by cash, check or student tuition account

 Don't Wait, Vaccinate!